 "Has an amazing knowledge of spinal injury cases, he really does add a lot of value to cases."

 "He's incredibly hard-working and extraordinarily bright."."

 "Admired for his amazing service."

 "Masterful on very high-value claims."

 "A real specialist in catastrophic injury cases."

 "Without doubt the leading personal injury junior."

 Over a thirty-year career as a barrister and a judge, I had day-to-day experience of counsel.
 Over the last seven years, after a catastrophic brain injury caused by medical negligence, I needed my own barrister to fight for justice when I was too sick and disabled to be able to myself.
-I came across Stuart McKechnie as junior counsel, but watched him scale the heights of greatness to Queen’s counsel.
+I came across Stuart McKechnie as junior counsel, but watched him scale the heights of greatness to Queen’s Counsel.
 His pleadings; his advice, his absolute expertise in the area of catastrophic brain injury and clinical negligence, his masterly approach to calculating quantum, but most of all, his warm and caring support for a very damaged client, whilst still maintaining the highest standards of professional objectivity.
-In my experience, Stuart McKechnie is outstanding, and simply the best counsel in this field.
+In my experience, Stuart McKechnie QC is outstanding, and simply the best counsel in this field.